Ecuadoran prison reported quiet after riot left 68 inmates dead

 Guayaquil (Ecuador) (AFP) – Soldiers toting shotguns took up positions Sunday outside a prison in Ecuador where a riot left at least 68 dead before authorities said they regained control of the overcrowded facility.

-The prison in Guayaquil was reported quiet, as soldiers -- barred by law from going inside the prison -- backed up police, who established a security perimeter around the same penitentiary where 119 prisoners died in a riot in September, some of them decapitated.
+The prison in Guayaquil was reported quiet, as soldiers -- barred by law from going inside the prison -- backed up police who established a security perimeter around the same penitentiary where 119 prisoners died in a September riot, some of them decapitated.

-This time, fighting between rival prison gangs linked to drug trafficking rings first broke out Friday night, with images on social media showing gruesome shots of prisoners beating and setting fire to bloodied bodies.
+This time fighting between rival prison gangs with guns, machetes and explosives first broke out Friday night, with social media posts showing gruesome images of prisoners beating and setting fire to bloodied bodies.

 Authorities said they eventually restored control, but more attacks were reported Saturday evening in a different part of the prison.

+"There are no incidents underway now in the country's prisons," the government said in a statement Sunday.

-This year, Ecuador's violent, decrepit and overcrowded prisons have seen some of the worst rioting in the history of Latin American penitentiaries.
-This week's massacre included, more than 320 inmates have been killed.
+This year Ecuador's violent, decrepit and overcrowded prisons have seen some of the worst rioting in the history of Latin American penitentiaries.
+The weekend massacre included, more than 320 inmates have been killed.

 And it happened even though a state of emergency was declared in the prisons after the violence of September.